apitafilms-boop/Emberly/README.md

 * 📝 A name generator. 📝
 * 👵 A relation generator. 👵
 * 💯 A body hair percentage generator which will affect the hair generation. 💯
-* 💲 Job Generator 💲
+* 💲 Detailed Job Generator 💲

 ### Goals for the future
 * 🖍️ Consistent Hair Colors. 🖍️